eclipse-threadx/rtos-docs/content/threadx/chapter4.md

     Selecting TX_AND or TX_AND_CLEAR specifies that all event flags must be present in the group.
 Selecting TX_OR or TX_OR_CLEAR     specifies that any event flag is satisfactory.
 Event flags that satisfy the request are cleared (set to zero) if TX_AND_CLEAR or TX_OR_CLEAR are specified.

-- *actual_flags_ptr*: {{<br>}}Pointer to destination of where the retrieved event flags are placed.
+- *actual_flags_ptr*: <br>Pointer to destination of where the retrieved event flags are placed.
 Note that the actual flags obtained may contain flags that were not requested.
-- *wait_option*:  {{<br>}}Defines how the service behaves if the selected event flags are not set.
+- *wait_option*:  <br>Defines how the service behaves if the selected event flags are not set.
 The wait options are defined as follows:
   - **TX_NO_WAIT** (0x00000000) - Selecting TX_NO_WAIT results in an immediate return from this service regardless of whether or not it was successful.
 This is the only valid option if the service is called from a non-thread; e.g., Initialization, timer, or ISR.
   - **TX_WAIT_FOREVER** timeout value  (0xFFFFFFFF) - Selecting TX_WAIT_FOREVER causes the calling thread to suspend indefinitely until the event flags are available.
   - timeout value (0x00000001 through 0xFFFFFFFE) - Selecting a numeric value (1-0xFFFFFFFE) specifies the maximum number of timer-ticks to stay suspended while waiting for the event flags.